Nature Walk Benefits for Beginners

 Health experts from Mayo Clinic and Cleveland Clinic frequently encourage daily walking as part of a healthy lifestyle.

-Potential benefits are:
+Potential benefits include the following:

 • Enhanced blood flow